Judge Rotenberg Center: Contingent skin shocks

 The report also found that despite the center's claims, no significant positive behavioral support program existed.

-Additionally, the report found that the GED could be programmed to give automated skin shocks in response to targeted behaviors.
+Additionally, the report found that the GED could be programmed to give automated skin shocks in response to targeted unwanted behaviors.
 For example, some residents were made to sit on GED seats that would automatically administer skin shocks for the target behavior of standing up, while others wore waist holsters that would administer skin shocks if the resident pulled a hand out of the holster.
 Shocks were administered continuously until the target behavior stopped occurring.
-The center did not have approval from the United States Food and Drug Administration (FDA) to use the device in this way.
+The center did not have approval from the Food and Drug Administration (FDA) to use the device in this way.

 An FDA investigation found that some parents and guardians were pressured into giving consent to put their child on the GED, that they were not provided with accurate information about the device's risks, and that other options were not exhausted before resorting to the GED.
 The agency also found that the GED could cause both physical and psychological harm, including pain, burns, tissue damage, depression, fear, and aggression.
-Furthermore, they concluded that the GED device may have caused one resident to enter a catatonic state, and that it can in some cases worsen the behaviors that it claims to treat.
+Furthermore, they concluded that the GED device may have caused one resident to enter a catatonic state, and that it can in some cases worsen the very behaviors that it claims to treat.